ceri-num/uv-larm/tuto-kick-off/ros-basics.md

 Then follow the [Beginner Client-Libraries tutorials](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries.html) by focusing on **Python** language.

 In a first time, we encourage using **Python** language.
-The language is less efficient at execution time, but more easily to handle and to debug in pedagogical purpose.
+The language is less efficient at execution time, but more easily to handle and to debug for fast developments.
 If you have a strong knowledge of **C++** you can use this language.
 Otherwise, you have to always select and process for **Python** commands.